KindermanBarros/BoardWars/README.md

 # Board Wars

-Welcome to **Board Wars**, a strategic board game developed as a code challenge by Kinderman.
+Welcome to **Board Wars**, a strategic board game developed as a code challenge.
 This game involves tactical movement, dice rolls, and battles between player pieces on a hexagonal grid.

 ## Table of Contents